Property tax in the United States: History

 Property taxes in the United States originated during colonial times.
 By 1796, state and local governments in fourteen of the fifteen states taxed land, but only four taxed inventory (stock in trade).
 Delaware did not tax property, but rather the income from it.
 In some states, "all property, with a few exceptions, was taxed; in others, specific objects were named.
-Land was taxed in one state according to quantity, in another according to quality, and in a third not at all.
+Land was taxed in one state by quantity, in another by quality, and in a third not at all.
 Responsibility for the assessment and collection of taxes in some cases attached to the state itself; in others, to the counties or townships."
 Vermont and North Carolina taxed land based on quantity, while New York and Rhode Island taxed land based on value.
 Connecticut taxed land based on type of use.
 Procedures varied widely.

 During the period from 1796 until the Civil War, a unifying principle developed: "the taxation of all property, movable and immovable, visible and invisible, or real and personal, as we say in America, at one uniform rate."
 During this period, property taxes came to be assessed based on value.
 This was introduced as a requirement in many state constitutions.

 After the Civil War, intangible property, including corporate stock, took on far greater importance.
 Taxing jurisdictions found it difficult to find and tax this sort of property.
 This trend led to the introduction of alternatives to the property tax (such as income and sales taxes) at the state level.
 Property taxes remained a major source of government revenue below the state level.

 Hard times during the Great Depression led to high delinquency rates and reduced property tax revenues.
 Also during the 1900s, many jurisdictions began exempting certain property from taxes.
 Many jurisdictions exempted homes of war veterans.
-After World War II, some states replaced exemptions with "circuit breaker" provisions limiting increases in value for residences.
+After World War II, some states replaced exemptions with "circuit breaker" provisions that limited increases in the value of residences.

-Various economic factors have led to taxpayer initiatives in various states to limit property tax.
+Various economic factors have led to taxpayer initiatives in various states to limit property taxes.
 California Proposition 13 (1978) amended the California Constitution to limit aggregate property taxes to 1% of the "full cash value of such property."
-It also limited the increase in assessed value of real property to an inflation factor that was limited to 2% per year.
+It also limited the increase in the assessed value of real property to an inflation factor of 2% per year.

-Policy issues

-There are numerous policy issues regarding property tax, including: